swiss-territorial-data-lab/proj-dolines/README.md

 ![Level-set method](img/level_set_method.webp)

-The level-set method leverage the `lidar` package, a python package for delineation of nested surface depressions.
+The level-set method leverages the `lidar` package, a python package for delineation of nested surface depressions.
 The image above illustrates the detection of depressions with the level-set method.
 Once the tree graph of compound depressions is established, we only keep the depressions of level one or two based on their area.

-The workflow is run with the command below.
+The depression detection and tree graph processing are run with the command below.
 [Post-processing](#post-processing) is performed to limit the number of false positive.

 ```
 python scripts/lidar_processing_libraries/level_set_depressions.py config/config_level-set.yaml